bhdouglass/bhdouglass-com/src/pages/blog/tech/2019-03-19-publishing-apps-to-the-0penstore-with-gitlab-ci.md

 The second stage is `publish`, this uses Clickable's OpenStore integration to publish new git tags as new versions in the OpenStore.
 It is mostly identical to the `build` stage, using the same `image` and `artifacts`.
-It will `only` run when a new git tag is pushed.
+It will only run when a new git tag is pushed, as per the `rules` section.
 And as was setup in the previous section, these tags must match the pattern `v*` so you can use the OpenStore api key that was setup as a CI variable.
 The `script` part of the `publish` stage uses the same clean build as the `build` section, but once the click file has been built it will run `clickabe publish` to send the new version to the OpenStore.